-We aim to highlight the incredible contributions that Black LGBTQ+ people and Black LGBTQ-led organisations are making throughout the UK, as well as sharing the richness of queer Black activism.
-Stonewall’s People of Colour Network aim to use our platform to provide a space to meaningfully centre a wide range of LGBTQ+ voices, with a particular focus on Black trans voices, when many of their experiences can be overlooked.
+All year-round, we aim to highlight the incredible contributions that Black LGBTQ+ people and Black LGBTQ-led organisations are making throughout the UK, as well as sharing the impact of queer Black activism.

 Read the articles

-This Black History Month, some of Stonewall’s Black LGBT staff have discussed the most effective ways to be an active ally to Black LGBT people.
+This Black History Month, some of Stonewall’s Black LGBTQ+ staff have discussed the most effective ways to be an active ally to Black LGBTQ+ people.

-Our Black LGBT staff have identified a number of Black-led LGBT organisations, community groups and social spaces that are doing incredible work and providing much needed support for Black LGBT people in the UK.
+Our staff have identified a number of Black-led LGBTQ+ organisations, community groups and social spaces that are doing incredible work and providing much needed support for Black LGBTQ+ people in the UK

 Read this article from Bex Shorunke, Senior Media Officer at akt